astonDev1/Gateway-API/README.md

-# DiscoveryServer
+# Gateway API
-Eureka Discovery Server For MicroServices to be added to
+Zuul Gatewat for MicroServices to be added to